slapperjoe/Cloud-Clipboard/README.md

 - Use **Sign In** to trigger `az login --use-device-code`.
 The log will show explicit errors if `az` cannot be found or authentication fails.
 - Press **Deploy** to push the zip via `az functionapp deployment source config-zip`.
 Successful runs update `agentsettings.json` with the deployment metadata.
 - All deployment settings (app name, resource group, subscription, package path) live in the Settings window under *Deployment Defaults* so you can edit them alongside the rest of the agent configuration.
+- Recent enhancements:
+   - The provisioning dialog now streams curated log lines (no more opaque `true`/JSON blobs) and records the HTTP status/body when seeding the owner configuration fails, so troubleshooting is faster.
+   - Application Insights and Azure Web PubSub resources are created automatically inside the target resource group.
+Their connection strings are wired into the Function App settings, which keeps telemetry and realtime notifications working out-of-the-box.
+   - Required Azure CLI extensions (`application-insights`, `webpubsub`) are detected and installed on-the-fly so first-time provisioning doesn’t stall.

 ## Notification delivery

+Uploads fan out across two channels:

+- **Azure Web PubSub (default)** – provisioning now creates a dedicated PubSub service inside the Function App resource group and injects its connection string into `Notifications:PubSub`.
+When the Windows agent has push enabled, it negotiates a WebSocket connection per owner and receives clipboard notifications instantly.
+- **Long-poll fallback** – regardless of PubSub availability, the Functions backend still emits rows into `Storage:NotificationsTable`.
+Agents call `/api/clipboard/{ownerId}/notifications?timeoutSeconds=30` to keep a “server push” style HTTP loop alive.
+If PubSub is down (or the user declines to switch transports), the agent automatically falls back to this path.

-The Functions backend now emits notification rows into the `Storage:NotificationsTable` table every time an upload succeeds.
-Agents call `/api/clipboard/{ownerId}/notifications?timeoutSeconds=30` using a long-poll request so the server can hold the HTTP connection open until either a notification is available or the timeout elapses.
-No extra Azure resources are required—Azurite or a standard storage account is enough.
-Keep `EnablePushNotifications` set to `true` (default) in `agentsettings.json` to enable the background poller; set it to `false` if you prefer the agent to refresh history on its slower polling schedule only.
+Keep `EnablePushNotifications` set to `true` (default) in `agentsettings.json` to let the agent choose the best transport; set it to `false` if you prefer the slower history-refresh schedule only.

 ## Extensibility notes